 With that cautionary advice, we discuss co-op appraisals.

 Appraisers note the building’s factors.
 It starts, like most things in real estate, with the location.
-There are prestigious, well-known co-op buildings; 998 Fifth Avenue, 1040 Fifth Avenue (Jackie Kennedy Onassis was a famous occupant) right by the Metropolitan Museum of Art, 740 Park Avenue star-studded The Dakota, to new just a few.
+There are prestigious, well-known co-op buildings; 998 Fifth Avenue, 1040 Fifth Avenue (Jackie Kennedy Onassis was a famous occupant), right by the Metropolitan Museum of Art, 740 Park Avenue star-studded The Dakota new just a few.
 These are not only prestigious buildings, but units receive a high appraisal due to their prime locations.
 Buildings close to transportation, shopping, and a park are also worth more.

 If your building has a doorman or concierge, the appraisal will positively reflect these things.